Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 Consider a population of $N$ individuals.
 Recall that the rate of infected individuals infecting someone else is denoted by $\beta$.
 Each infected individual recovers and becomes susceptible at rate $\delta$.
 Assume that individuals encounter each other uniformly at random from the whole population.
 Let $x(t)$ be the number of infected individuals at time $t$.
 Then, $\{X(t)\}_{t\geq 0}$ is a Markov jump process with state space $\mathbb{N}$, with transition rates $\beta n(1-n/N)$ from state $n$ to state $n+1$, and $\delta n$ from state $n$ to state $n-1$.
 The transition probability hence is given as

 The stochastic population model (\ref{StochasticPopModel}) does not consider network structures and assumes that each individual encounters each other uniformly.
 It is clear that the stochastic population model (\ref{StochasticPopModel}) is a Markov jump process with an absorbing state $X = 0$, i.e., the state where no individual is infected.
 When the process enters the absorbing state, the infection dies out.
-Many studies of stochastic population models focus on studying the conditions under which the infection will die out.